peak8/rhubarb-pi/DOCKER-COMPOSE-SERVICE.md

     sudo systemctl enable docker-compose-app
     ```

-    Now, every time the Blueberry Pi reboots the containers are torn down and recreated.
+    Now, every time the Rhubarb Pi reboots the containers are torn down and recreated.

 # Miscellaneous Comments